Cardinal Parolin’s Trip to Moscow: An Exercise in Ostpolitik

 “If thou also hadst known, and that in this thy day, the things that are to thy peace; but now they are hidden from thy eyes.
 For the days shall come upon thee, and thy enemies shall cast a trench about thee, and compass thee round, and straiten thee on every side, and beat thee flat to the ground, and thy children who are in thee: and they shall not leave in thee a stone upon a stone: because thou hast not known the time of thy visitation.”
 (Luke 19:42-44)

 The Church, of which Jerusalem is a figure (see Apoc.
 21:1-2, 9-14), finds herself facing the same looming threat from her enemies because the shepherds have largely ignored “the things that are to [her] peace,” most notably, the consecration of Russia to the Immaculate Heart of Mary.
 Our Lady visited us one hundred years ago to give the Vicar of Christ the key to peace for the Church and the world.
 Let us pray fervently that he will soon turn away from the error of Ostpolitik and cooperate with God’s plan!

-This article first appeared in Catholic Family News (Sept.
-2017 issue)
+This article first appeared in the print edition of Catholic Family News (Sept.
+2017 issue).